czbiohub-sf/ulc-malaria-scope/OS_instructions/OS_setup.md

 ```

 ### Install numba first, separately
-This section may become obsolete once we transition to a 64-bit OS.
+Note: this section may become obsolete once we transition to a 64-bit OS.
 For now, these are the steps to get numba working on Raspbian 32-bit.

 ```
 sudo apt install llvm-11
 LLVM_CONFIG=llvm-config-11 pip install llvmlite==0.37.0 --no-cache